Decommunization in Russia: Communism in Post-Soviet Russia

-Coming to terms with the Soviet past
+Understanding of the Soviet past

-Conscious attempts in Russian society to deal with the Soviet past have been uncertain.
-Organisations such as the Memorial Society have worked on numerous projects involving witnesses to past events (Gulag inmates, Soviet rights activists) and younger generations, including schoolchildren.
-The organization was officially banned in Russia in 2022.
+Conscious attempts in Russian society to deal with negative aspects of the Soviet past and their consequences have been uncertain.
+Organisations such as Memorial have worked on numerous projects involving witnesses to past events such as Gulag inmates and Soviet rights activists, as well as educating younger generations of Russians on these events, including schoolchildren.
+Memorial was officially banned in Russia in 2022 due to alleged violations of foreign agent laws, which led to a decline in reckoning with the Soviet past.